ryadzenine/dotfiles/README.md

 # YADR
 ## What is it about :
-This is my dotfiles project , it is strongly inspired from [YADR](https://github.com/skwp/dotfiles), i just removed all the plugins that a don't need, removed html/css/javascript/ruby/rails support, added python and golang support.
+This is my dotfiles project , it is strongly inspired from [YADR](https://github.com/skwp/dotfiles), i just removed all the plugins that i don't need, removed html/css/javascript/ruby/rails support, added python and golang support.
 Updated the vim configuration to use pathogen instead of Vundle

 I also added my bashrc with support to [liquidprompt](https://github.com/nojhan/liquidprompt).

-There is still, to much vim plugins, so you have to expect some of them to disaper. some keybindings will probably be changed to.
+There is still, to much vim plugins, so you have to expect some of them to disaper. some keybindings will probably be changed too.
-YADR provided a amazing working base that i will be updating to make it more convenient for me regarding my workflow.
+YADR provided an amazing working base that i will be updating to make it more convenient for me regarding my workflow.

 Feel free to fork my work. otherwise you can use the amazing [YADR](https://github.com/skwp/dotfiles)
 ## Installation